rjrodger/websummit2013/README.md

 ## The _user_ Service

 This service combines both user load and user login into one process.
+Run using:

 ```sh